lukelovekin/T2A1_Workbook/README.md

 - Expressions example, 50

-## The Workings of Two Sorting Algorithms
+## Sorting Algorithms

 Selection Sort:
 An example of Selection sort, given an unsorted array with a sorted portion of an array(no sorted portions to begin with), starting with the first number in the array and labelling it as the current minimum, iterate over all elements in array swapping the current minimum to the next lowest number it finds on the way, once each element has been iterated over the last number that is the current minimum gets put into the sort portion of the array or put into a new sorted array.
 This iteration gets repeated until all elements have been put into a sorted portion or array.

 This algorithm has a big O notation/ time complexity of 0(n2) which has a Quadratic O Notation value, as we have a certain sized array, and we have a number of times this loop shall iterate which is for how every many elements are in that array.
-If we have an array the size of (n-1) and all elements are unsorted then worst case scenario we will have to iterate over the whole array (n-1) times.
+This is a great example of Quadration O notation, when you have to execute an action "n" times over an "n" amount  If we have an array the size of (n-1) and all elements are unsorted then worst case scenario we will have to iterate over the whole array (n-1) times.
 This becomes (n*n) or (n2).
 In a best-case scenario, even if the array was sorted, this sorting algorithm still iterates over all elements (n) the number of times in the array (n) time making the Big O notation of O(n2)

 ```
  // Creating the function